Bequia

+In the eighteenth century, Bequia was colonised by European powers, first claimed and settled by the French, who established small plantations producing indigo, cotton, and sugar worked by enslaved Africans.
+Following the Treaty of Paris (1763), France ceded Bequia and the neighbouring islands to Britain, which continued the plantation system and maintained colonial rule until independence in 1979 as part of Saint Vincent and the Grenadines.

-Bequia has a history of whaling which was introduced by the Yankee whalers in the 19th century.
-Its people are only allowed to catch up to four humpback whales per year using traditional hunting methods.
-The limit is rarely met, with no catch some years.
+Bequia also has a history of whaling, introduced by Yankee whalers in the nineteenth century.
+Its people are allowed to catch up to four humpback whales per year using traditional hunting methods.
+The limit is rarely met, with no catches at all in some years.

 Geography

 Bequia is a small island, measuring 7 sqmi with a population of approximately 5,300.
 The native population are primarily a mixture of people of African, Scottish and Kalinago descent.
 A substantial number of white Barbadians also settled the Mount Pleasant area of Bequia in the 1860s.
 Many of their descendants still inhabit the area.
 Other highly populated areas include the island capital, Port Elizabeth, which hosts the ferry terminal and Paget Farm, which hosts the airport.
 There are also villages at Lower Bay, La Pompe, Hamilton and Belmont.
 Other prominent areas of Bequia include Spring, the site of a former coconut plantation and home to agricultural animals, Industry Bay and Park Bay, where the Old Hegg Turtle Sanctuary is located.

 The island's hills are much lower than the peaks of St. Vincent, 10 mi to the north, so they do not receive as many rain showers.

 Princess Margaret, who had a home on nearby Mustique, visited Bequia in the 1950s and had a beach renamed in her honour.

 Princess Margaret Beach is next to Port Elizabeth and is situated inside Admiralty Bay on the west coast.

 The beach was originally known as Tony Gibbons, and continues to be known by that name locally, though the origin of this name is uncertain.

 Also on the west coast are the island's main port and a large natural harbour.